Comparing Bitcoin’s 2014 and 2018 Price Chart for Educational Purposes

 I personally think Bitcoin’s 2014 price chart is worth comparing to the current 2018 chart, as there are many similarities.
 Here are some thoughts on the comparison.

 Semantics: This page compares the 2013 – 2015 Bitcoin chart (calling it the “2014” bubble) and the 2016 – 2018 and potentially beyond Bitcoin chart (calling it the “2018” bubble).

-UPDATE: See the charts below for some current charts (from Nov 2018 – March 2019 to keep the page relevant).
+UPDATE: See the charts below for some current charts (from Nov 2018 – June 2019 to keep the page relevant).
 The first one shows the latest chart of Bitcoin since it started trading (so BTC 2010 – 2019).
 The next, created early in 2019, shows how we could have found a bottom in 2019 and could see another market cycle in the coming years.
 The Second one is a clean chart shows the 2014 bubble from the start of the parabolic rise in 2012, all the way to the top, and then back down again and compares that to the 2016 – 2018 equivalent.
 The next chart spans 2012 to 2018 and illustrates some trend lines, similar patterns, and horizontal support zones.
 The next compares the 2014 and 2018 bubbles using an overlay.
 Lastly, you’ll find the market caps of 2014 and 2018 compared.
 See an updated look at 2014 vs. 2018.

 Framing the Analysis

 First, there are generally two camps.
 One camp says you can and should compare the two charts, as there have been so many parallels thus far.
 The other camp says it is pointless.
 I am in the first camp.
 Both are valid positions.